orchetect/TextFileKit/README.md

 ### Swift Package Manager (SPM)

-To add TextFileKit to your Xcode project:

-1. Select File → Swift Packages → Add Package Dependency
-2. Add package using  `https://github.com/orchetect/TextFileKit` as the URL.
+Add this package to your Xcode project or Swift package using `https://github.com/orchetect/TextFileKit` as the URL.

 ## Roadmap